eve-echoes-db/reprocessing/README.md

 The [reprocessing.csv](https://github.com/eve-echoes-db/reprocessing/blob/main/reprocessing.csv) file contains reprocessing amounts for items in Eve Echoes.

-All the amounts are based on a fresh character with no skills in Reprocessing.
+All the amounts are based on 100% reprocessing efficiency.
+To get the amounts based on your character, multiply the values by your character's reprocessing effeciency skill.
+All skills start out at 30% with a new character.
+Skilling various Resource Processing values will improve that percentage.

 ## How do I read this data?